Get insider access

 2. Best Upper Mid-Range Camera For Hiking And Backpacking

-The camera has some neat extra features, including composite photo modes to get higher-resolution images or make long-exposure photography easier.
-To top it off, it has an excellent five-axis IBIS system to get steadier shots without necessarily having to lug a tripod with you.
-Battery life isn't as good as on the Fujifilm X-T5, but this is still a fantastic choice for adventurous photographers who want something compact and feature-rich without spending a fortune.
+It also has some neat extra features, including computational photography modes to get higher-resolution composite images or make it easier to get long-exposure shots.
+To top it off, its five-axis IBIS system is highly effective for getting steadier shots without a tripod.
+The battery life isn't as good as on the Fujifilm X-T5, but this is still a fantastic choice for adventurous photographers who want something compact and feature-rich without spending a fortune.
+If you can find one for less, the Olympus OM-D E-M5 Mark III is the OM-5's predecessor and a great cheaper alternative with a largely identical feature set, though it uses an older processor and lacks certain features, like LiveND.

 See our review